“Let them be bored, teach them how to make it through boring stuff”.

 So what happens when our kids get to school?
 To be perfectly honest – boring happens.
 Boring takes over.
 The balance between boring and tedious on one hand and rewarding or satisfying on the other hand is broken.
 Getting a smiley sticker on the notebook isn’t a reward worthy the investing of a whole hour in solving arithmetic exercises.
 This doesn’t feel like a rewarding experience.
 My daughter, Shai, thinks that sometimes the clear path or a result, conclusion or some other grand finale, can also make for a rewarding or gratifying experience.
 But it’s the little tedious tasks you do with no clear vision of where it is leading you, or when will it end, that earn the title “boring” and end up detestable.

 On a slightly different note: we got a dog last week.
 Her trainer works with the positive dog training method.
-So each task the dog does to our satisfaction earn it a big reward, either in the form of something to chew or in the form of love demonstrations.
+So each task the dog does to our satisfaction earns it a big reward, either in the form of something to chew or in the form of love demonstrations.
 It’s amazing to see how quickly this young dog learns through a simple promise of a rewarding experience.